 Operational discipline—"completing every task the right way, every time"—captures the spirit of Chevron's OE culture.
 It requires dedication from the entire workforce and specific behaviors from leadership.
 Leaders set clear expectations and monitor and shape behaviors.
-By following procedures, recognizing hazards, providing feedback and stopping work as necessary, workers help prevent incidents.
+Workers help prevent incidents by following procedures; recognizing hazards; verifying safeguards are in place, functioning and effective; providing feedback; and stopping work as necessary.

 Updated: May 2015